 Promptly identifying the risks and opportunities associated with our operating activities and taking a forward-looking approach to managing them is crucial to our Company’s long-term success.
 A comprehensive risk management and internal control system (RMS/ICS) helps the Volkswagen Group deal with risks in a responsible manner.

-The aim of the risk management system (RMS) and internal control system (ICS) is to identify potential risks at an early stage so that suitable countermeasures can be taken to avert the threat of losses to the Company, and so that any risks that might jeopardize its continued existence can be ruled out.
+The aim of RMS/ICS is to identify potential risks at an early stage so that suitable countermeasures can be taken to avert the threat of loss to the Company, and so that any risks that might jeopardize its continued existence can be ruled out.

 The organizational design of the Volkswagen Group’s RMS/ICS is based on the internationally recognized COSO framework for enterprise risk management (COSO: Committee of Sponsoring Organizations of the Treadway Commission).
-In the reporting period, Volkswagen again pursued a holistic, integrated approach that combines a risk management system, an internal control system and a compliance management system (CMS) within a single management strategy (Governance, Risk & Compliance strategy).
+In the reporting year, Volkswagen again pursued a holistic, integrated approach that combines a risk management system, an internal control system and a compliance management system (CMS) within a single management strategy.
 Uniform Group principles are used as the basis for managing risks in a consistent manner.